-GST is set to revolutionise the Indian indirect taxation and Input Tax Credit is one of the key features, which will help in eliminating the cascading effect of taxes.
+GST has revolutionised the Indian indirect taxation and Input Tax Credit is one of the key features, which has helped in eliminating the cascading effect of taxes.
 This guide will help you in understanding everything you want to know about ITC under GST.

-When you buy raw materials as inputs to create and sell your product, you pay tax on the material/ input.
-So when you are required to pay tax on the finished good/ output, you can reduce the tax that you already paid on the materials and just pay the remaining tax liability.
+When you buy raw materials as inputs to create and sell your product, you pay tax on the material or input.
+So when you are required to pay tax on the finished good or output, you can take the deduction of the tax that you have already paid on such inward materials and just pay the balance as the net tax liability.

-You can be entitled for Input Tax Credit if you satisfy the below mentioned conditions:
+You can be entitled to Input Tax Credit if you satisfy the below-mentioned conditions: